JTafej/Programming-Lessons/Games/1_18 Classes.md

 print(f"My dog is {my_dog.age} years old.")
 ```

 ### Hopefully you are starting to notice the power of classes.
-We can create as many instances (Or different dogs) as we want!!!
+We can create as many instances (Or different dogs/objects) as we want!!!

 ### Your challenge.
 Use the class Dog in a program that prints the dogs name and age, and then asks the user if the dog should sit or roll over.
 If the user types something else, the program should say "(dogs name) doesn't know that trick!"